-C. If appointed to represent an indigent client, pursuant to Code of Criminal Procedure 26.04(j), continue to represent the defendant until appeals are exhausted, or relieved of duties by the court or replaced by other counsel after a finding of good cause is entered on the record.
+C. If appointed to represent an indigent client, pursuant to Code of Criminal Procedure 26.04(j), continue to represent the defendant until relieved of duties by the court or replaced by other counsel after a finding of good cause is entered on the record.
 If relieved of duties by the court, assist the defendant in taking all steps necessary to preserve the right to appeal.